marcoguerri/marcoguerri.github.io/_posts/2022-02-13-android-home-banking.markdown

 <img src="/img/android-reversing/algorithm-overview.png" alt=""/>
 </p>

-Cryptographic operations appear in the diagram as an `Encrypt + XOR` block because AES encryption and One Time Pad XOR are the foundamental primitives in use.
-Before starting to reverse engineer the application I expected to find some kind of HMAC based TOTP/HOTP calculation, however this implementation turned out to be quite different.
-The `Encrypt + XOR` block works with QR code data and Transaction Data by splitting them into three parts:
+When I started reverse engineering the application I expected to find some kind of HMAC based TOTP/HOTP calculation, but this implementation turned out to be different.
+The two "Crypto" blocks in the diagram above implement exactly the same cryptographic algorithm using different constants and inputs and they can be further broken down into the following three steps:

+1. Derivation of symmetric encryption key
+e.
+AES encryption
+3. XOR with One Time Pad

+Each one of them consumes part of the input data, either QR code or Transaction Data, as follows:

-* Input data `[0:16]` is used to derive a symmetric encryption key.
-The derivation algorithm has also a transitive dependency on key material present on the device.
+* Derivation of symmetric encryption key consumes input data `[0:16]`.
+This step has a transive dependency on the key material present on the device.
-* Input data `[16:24]` is AES encrypted in combination with an increasing counter, obtaining a ciphertext whose lenght matches the one of the input data minus `[0:24]`
+* AES encryption consumes input data `[16:24]`, wihch is combined with an increasing counter to obtaining a ciphertext whose lenght matches the one of the input data minus `[0:24]`
-* Input deta `[24:]` is a One Time Pad that is XOR-ed with the previous AES ciphertext to get the desired plaintext
+* XOR OTP consumes input deta `[24:]`

+In summary:

 <p align="center">
 <img src="/img/android-reversing/input-data-split.png" alt=""/>
 </p>

-All cryptographic operations are implemented by `SCOtpManager` class, in `java_src/net/aliaslab/securecallotplib/SCOtpManager.java`.
-I'll leave aside from this post the analysis of the View logic as `SCOtpManager` and imported libraries are sufficiently self contained that do not need to interact with the UI
+All cryptographic operations are implemented by `SCOtpManager` class, in `java_src/net/aliaslab/securecallotplib/SCOtpManager.java` and imported libraries.
+I'll leave aside from this post the analysis of the View logic as `SCOtpManager` and dependencies are sufficiently self contained that do not need to interact with the UI

 Key material stored on the device